cosmos72/cl-parametric-types/README.md

-Note that, just like in C++, partially specialized functions and types are used when their specialization *pattern* matches the actual types, ignoring any superclass<->subclass relationship.
+Note that, just like in C++, partially specialized functions and types are used when their specialization *pattern* matches the actual types, ignoring any subclass/superclass relationship.

-In other words, the function `LESS` specialized for `(PAIR <T1> <T2>)` will *not* be instantiated nor called when trying to invoke `(LESS (TRIPLE <T1> <T2> <T3>) ...)` even if `TRIPLE` is a subclass of `PAIR`.
+In other words, the function `LESS` specialized for `(PAIR <T1> <T2>)` will *not* be considered when trying to instantiate, compile and invoke `(LESS (TRIPLE <T1> <T2> <T3>) ...)` even if `TRIPLE` is a subclass of `PAIR`.